thisisnitish/cpp-channel/README.md

 # CPP Channel

-CPP channel is an attempt to provide an API for Go like channels in CPP.
+CPP channel is an attempt to provide an API for Go like channels in CPP 17.
 It supports buffered and unbuffered communication, blocking and non-blocking operations, async patterns, and a select mechanism.

 ## Core Features
 ### Channels
 - Buffered and unbuffered
 - Blocking send/receive
-- Non-blocking `try_send` / `try_receive`
+- Non-blocking `try_send`/`try_receive`
 - Async send/receive (`std::future`)
-- Multiple producers / consumers
+- Multiple producers/consumers
 - Close semantics

 ### Select